 The neighborhood is bound by major thoroughfares (Broadway runs down the east side of the neighborhood, Houston Street runs along the north, and Canal runs along the south), so it’s easy to catch a cab.

 The C, B, D, F, 6, R, W, and 1 trains serve SoHo, so it’s easy to get pretty much anywhere from here.

 You Might Also Enjoy…

 Chelsea – A 40-minute walk north of SoHo, Chelsea is also known for its artsy vibe.
 There are plenty of famous art galleries and boutiques here.
-It’s famously home to the High Line elevated park.
+It’s also famously home to the High Line elevated park.

 Williamsburg – A 40-minute subway ride away from SoHo, Williamsburg is located in Brooklyn.
 Though considered trendy, this hood has a lower brow vibe that’s rampant with hipster rather than high-end fashion.
 If street art is your thing, head here as you’ll see just as much here (if not more) as you would in SoHo.

 Why You Should Visit SoHo

 Architectural: Once referred to as the Cast Iron District, SoHo has around 25o cast iron buildings.
 One of the most famous is the Haughwout Building.
 The former Triangle Shirtwaist Factory sits on the edge of SoHo and Greenwich Village.
 The Puck Building is another famous structure.